We seek to wed discovery with care, compassion with evidence, while bringing tomorrow’s care with today’s patients and families.

-Dear Members of the Stanford Pediatric Pulmonary/Sleep Community,
+Members of the Stanford Pediatric Pulmonary, Asthma & Sleep Community,

-In the past month, Phillips Respironics issued a recall for devices (including CPAP, BiPAP and ventilator devices) that are commonly used in children.
+Philips Respironics has issued a recall for devices (including CPAP, BiPAP and ventilator devices) that are commonly used in children.
 Please go to the Philips Recall Information website for the most up to date information from the company.
 The site includes a list of affected machines.
 The reason for the recall is that the company recently learned that foam materials in the devices can break down and small particles of the materials can, potentially, be inhaled.
+Additionally, the U.S. Food and Drug Administration (FDA) has issued an alert to patients, caregivers, and health care providers regarding masks.
+More information can be found here..

 All the best,